Trailer Hire Across South Africa

 There are a plethora of reasons why people hire trailers instead of buying them.
 We’ve outlined the 5 most common reasons for trailer hire below.

 This is typically the most common reason.
 When moving from one home to another people usually have two choices.
-To either use a moving company like Stuttaford Van Lines or to hire a moving truck or trailer and do it themselves.
+They can either use a moving company like Stuttaford Van Lines or to hire a moving truck or trailer and do it themselves.

 If you’ve recently purchased a large item of furniture second hand the easiest and most affordable way to transport it is by trailer or bakkie.
 If it’s single bed or sofa then a bakkie will usually suffice.
 However, if it’s a double bed or larger, or a lounge suite then a large trailer for hire is the way to go.